AaronPlave/common-mapping-client-example-mars/docs/walkthrough/getting-started/adding-a-new-app-container.md

 },
 ```

+## Modifying the index.js application entry point

-Now we will modify the app entrypoint file `index.js` found at `src/index.js` to use our new `AppContainer`.
+Next we will modify the application entrypoint file `index.js` found at `src/index.js` to use our new `AppContainer`.
+This entrypoint is defined in our webpack configuration.
 ```JS
 import { AppContainer } from "components/App";
 ```